kj-park/TECH/Microsoft365/Defender/Microsoft-Defender-for-Office365.md

 ﻿

+# Microsoft Defender for Office365

-# Protect Email and Collaboration with Defender
+Protect Email and Collaboration with Defender

 ## Table of Contents